agateau/blog/2016/reordering-a-listview-via-dragndrop-1/index.md

 DraggableItemDropArea adds a `dropIndex` property and a Rectangle to draw the 2 pixel red line indicating where the item is going to be dropped, with a small hack to position the Rectangle correctly for the special case of the top DropArea of the first DraggableItem.

-That's it for this first article in the serie.
+That's it for this first article in the series.
 You can find the [complete source code here](listviewdragitem-1.tar.bz2).
 Stay tuned for the next one!